datawowio/datawow-ruby/README/moderation_docs.md

 # Moderation class

-We're going to explant about parameter for creation and example of use
+We're going to explain about how to and example of usage

 # Table of Content
 - [How to use](#how-to-use)